 As we look ahead at 2020 and beyond, our plan is to offer work-at-home support and customer service to all clients.

-The bottom line, WAH is both a viable alternative to our in-center service and a robust complementarity to the traditional customer service and support model.
-As we continue to put our people first and ensure that WAH delivers great levels of customer experience, our clients can expect to enjoy the ripple-effect benefits for many years to come.
+The bottom line, WFH is both a viable alternative to our in-center service and a robust complementarity to the traditional customer service and support model.
+As we continue to put our people first and ensure that WFH delivers great levels of customer experience, our clients can expect to enjoy the ripple-effect benefits for many years to come.